 Which brings us to the final step: the economic prioritization.
 The opportunity to buy every single extra unit of stock should be assessed in dollars or euros of profits and losses.
 We refer to these factors as the economic drivers: gross margin, carrying costs, stock-out penalties, etc. The final result of the optimization is reorder quantities that are completely aligned with the uncertain futures and the strategy of your company.

 For replenishments, the Lokad webapp delivers a tabular report that gives you exactly the quantities that you need reorder today, plus, the KPIs, in dollars or euros, that explain why those quantities.

 This report can be accessed through a web dashboard, downloaded as an Excel spreadsheet, or even scheduled for automatic import into your ERP.

 Lokad delivers numbers that do not need any further post-processing, and no further manual tweaks of any kind.
 Achieving this feat is a twofold challenge; it requires:

+- a talented expert who builds the end-to-end numerical recipe leveraging your historical data, and mitigating all the unavoidable data issues.
 Indeed, many classic planning solutions are the opposite of lean: historical data needs manual “cleaning”, forecasting models need manual “tuning”, ordered quantities needs manual “tweaking”, etc. All those operations treat your staff like consumable resources.